evolution-linux/evolution-docs/src/about/about-this-handbook.md

 This handbook is not an extensive guide on how to use and configure common Linux software.
-The purpose of this document is to explain how to install, configure, and maintain Void Linux systems, and to highlight the differences between common Linux distributions and Void.
+The purpose of this document is to explain how to install, configure, and maintain EvolutionOS systems, and to highlight the differences between common Linux distributions and EvolutionOS.

 To search for a particular term within the Handbook, select the 'magnifying glass' icon, or press 's'.